-What kind of prices do customers for construction jobs want?
-Some want the lowest bid available for a construction or renovation project.
+Many customers want the lowest bid available for a construction or renovation project.
 Others are interested in the value received for the money invested.
-Yet others want to reduce their financial risks.
+Yet others want to reduce their financial risks by improving their conditions.
 Each of these construction pricing approaches may be valid, and they lead to different commercial strategies.
-A desire for risk reduction may make a customer push for a guaranteed maximum price contract or GMP.
+A desire for risk reduction may make a customer push for a guaranteed maximum price contract (GMP).

-With a GMP risk gets transferred from the customer to you, the contractor.
+With a GMP, the risk gets transferred from the customer to you, the contractor.
 There are different options for managing that extra risk.
 First, you could charge the customer more.
 Greater risk should mean a greater reward.
 However, you need to watch out for competitive bidding situations and being undercut.

-- Minimize the risk.
-Good construction estimating software can help with accuracy and precision in costing jobs, and reduce the need to ‘bloat’ a GMP because of unknowns (which would lower your chances of getting the contract).
+Finally, you can minimize the risk.
+Good construction estimating software can help with accuracy and precision in costing jobs, and reduce the need to "bloat" a GMP because of unknowns (which would lower your chances of getting the contract).

 If the customer is to reap the benefits of any cost reductions down the line, cost accounting will need to be visible and transparent.
 As construction jobs get bigger, so can the expenses for the customer of reviewing costs each time you ask for payment for a completed phase of the building.

-The inflexible upper limit of a GMP contract may be avoided by the use of an EMP or Estimated Maximum Price contract.
-An EMP can offer not only benefit sharing in cost underruns but a shared contribution by both the customer and the contractor to fund cost overruns.
-You can get even close to having your construction cake and eating it too!
+The inflexible upper limit of a GMP contract may be avoided by the use of an estimated maximum price or EMP contract.
+An EMP can offer not only to benefit sharing in cost underruns but a shared contribution by both the customer and the contractor to fund cost overruns.
+You can get even close to having your construction cake, and eating it too.